jontto/extendedlabel/README.md

 ## Version numbering

-I follow the versioning scheme of MAJOR.MINOR.VAADINVERSION, where VAADINVERSION is either 6 or 7 depending which version you look at.
+I follow the versioning scheme of VERSION.VAADINVERSION, where VAADINVERSION is either 6 or 7 depending which version you look at.

-Minor versions includes bugfixes and minor enhancement, while new syntaxes are added and other major changes are made to major versions.
+VERSION is just a running number of releases without any more detailed information.

 ## Markup syntax's supported